TheAngryByrd/FsLibLog/README.md

 # FsLibLog

-FsLibLog is a single file you can copy paste or add through [Paket Github dependencies](https://fsprojects.github.io/Paket/github-dependencies.html) to provide your library with a logging abstraction.
+FsLibLog is a single file you can copy paste or add through [Paket Github dependencies](https://fsprojects.github.io/Paket/github-dependencies.html) to provide your F# library with a logging abstraction.
+This is a port of the C# [LibLog](https://github.com/damianh/LibLog).

 ## Getting started